What about my housing costs?

-If you still have more bedrooms than the rules say you need, the DWP says you are under-occupying.
+If you still have more bedrooms than the rules say you need, the Department for Work and Pensions says you are under-occupying.
 If this happens, you will get less housing costs element.
 How much less you get will depend on how many extra rooms you have:

 - 14% less if you have one spare bedroom, or

 - 25% less if you have two or more spare bedrooms.

 If you rent from a private landlord, you will get a different amount of housing cost element – how much you get will depend on where you live, how many people you live with and how big the property is.

 If you are single and under 35, you will only get enough to rent a room in a shared house but you will be able to get more help if you get:

 - The care component of DLA at the middle or highest rate,

 - The daily living component of PIP at any rate, or

 - Regular overnight care from a carer who needs his or her own room.